treverson/ODNDash/README.md

 # ODNDash

+# Install ODNDash on Ubuntu (scroll down for Windows and Mac OS)
 Make sure you have Obsidian-QT running on Ubuntu first.
 You can follow my guide for installing it on Amazon AWS here: https://pastebin.com/RRPmDVy1

 To install ODNDash, follow the next steps while connected to your VPS over SSH: